gaveer/Krowi_Addons/Krowi_AchievementFilter/CurseForgeDescription_NoMarkup.md

 A tutorial for first time users with an ingame explanation of the most important features.
 The option to keybind the new tab so it opens in one go.
 (Game Menu -> Key Bindings -> Addons -> Krowi's Achievement Filter) ElvUI skin.
 (See the ingame options on how to enable each part.)

 Planned in next version

-Wrath of the Lich King expansion feature: Argent Tournament.
 Planned in future version

 Right Click Menu for the default Blizzard tabs with initially only a link to Wowhead.